eric-s-s/dice-tables/README.rst

 "remove_die" and "add_die" are safe.
 They raise an error if you remove too many dice or add or remove a negative number.
-If you remove or combine with a negative, nothing should happen, but if you use "remove" to remove what you haven't added, it may or may not raise an error, but it's guaranteed buggy::
+If you remove or combine with a negative number, nothing should happen.
+If you use "remove" to remove what you haven't added, it may or may not raise an error, but it's guaranteed buggy::

     In [19]: table = dt.DiceTable()